SRINIDHISENTHILNATHAN/Implementation-of-Bayesian-Networks-EXP-1/README.md

 ![image](https://github.com/user-attachments/assets/1164375c-7858-46a5-860e-b615652474cd)

 ## Result:
-Thus a Bayesian Network is generated using Python
+Thus a Bayesian Network is successfully generated using Python